-All of the buildings at Mzuzu Central Hospital are uniform and so our premises, which consist of a 250 sqm modern clinic and workshop and a 100sqm hostel to accommodate travelling patients, had to be constructed using a traditional Malawian building method and local labour.
-The layout of the buildings was designed by Andreas Huck of Sophies Minde Ortopedi.
-The Centre was constructed during 2012 using a Malawian professional team led by Michael Lwanda and his firm, Design Studio Architects (www.dsamw.com) who were architects and project managers, and a Malawian contractor, Western Construction Company Limited.
-The Maitri Trust funded the buildings and we are extremely grateful to it.
+All of the buildings at MCH are uniform and so the premises, which consist of a 250 sqm modern clinic and workshop and a 100sqm hostel to accommodate travelling patients, had to be constructed using a traditional Malawian building method and local labour.
+The layout of the buildings was designed by Andreas Huck of Sophies Minde Ortopedi and the centre was constructed during 2012 using a Malawian professional team and construction company.

 On 1st July 2021, 500 miles’ joint managers, Australian husband and wife, Charlie Freeman and Samantha Burgio, handed over management responsibility for the prosthetic and orthotic centre at MCH to Benadeta Singini.
 Benadeta’s training to degree level was sponsored by 500 miles and she received extensive management training from Samantha and Charlie over the two years leading up to handover.